User Guide

 Use attributes to turn large sets of files into clear, comparable data you can act on.

-Attributes turn the details you care about across many files into values you can scan, filter, and export.
-Instead of opening files one at a time to find the same information, you define an attribute once, and Acrobat Analyzer extracts that value across the collection.
-Each extracted value includes an attribution link (citation) so you can verify the source in the file.
-As your needs evolve, refine the attribute definition and refresh the collection to apply the updated logic.
-If a single file needs a correction, override the extracted value for that file and re-extract later to remove the override and return to the extracted result.
+Attributes help you turn the details you care about across a set of files into values you can actually work with, scan, filter, and export.
+Instead of opening files one at a time to hunt for the same information, you define an attribute once and Adobe Acrobat Analyzer extracts that value across the collection.
+Each extracted value includes an attribution link (citation) so you can jump to the source in the file and spot-check what was found.
+As your needs evolve, you can refine the attribute definition and refresh the collection to apply the updated logic.
+And if a single file needs a correction, you can override the extracted value for that file, then re-extract later to remove the override and return to the extracted result.

 There are two types of attributes: